 post hoc – (of an argument, etc.) happening after the event, especially when one event is the cause of another

-- The pharmaceutical company gave a post hoc analysis of their first clinical trials Avenue vaccine.
+- The pharmaceutical company gave a post hoc analysis of the first clinical trials of their new vaccine.

 post-haste – adverb – as quickly as you can